 The Government Actuary's Department calculate the potential liability of the Police schemes based on Actuarial review, using Pension and Payroll data.
-This estimated liability increased over the year from £2,703m to £3,279m, an increase of 21.3%, this was mainly attributed to changes in actuarial assumptions.
-The Pension Scheme for Police Officers is unfunded by statute.
+This estimated liability increased over the year from £3,279.4m to £3,280.0m, an increase of 0.03%, this was mainly attributed to changes in actuarial assumptions.
+The Pension Scheme for Police Officers is an unfunded scheme.

-In the case of Police Staff, South Wales Police is an admitted body to the Rhondda Cynon Taff County Borough Council Local Government Pension Scheme.
-The Actuary's assessment of South Wales Police's share of the estimated deficit in this scheme increased over the year from £105m to £137m as at 31 March 2017, an increase of 30%, this was mainly due to changes in the actuarial assumptions.
+In the case of Police Staff, South Wales Police is an admitted body to the Rhondda Cynon Taf County Borough Council Local Government Pension Scheme.
+The Actuary's assessment of South Wales Police's share of the estimated deficit in this scheme increased over the year from £137.3m to £141.6m as at 31 March 2018, an increase of 3.6%, this was mainly due to changes in the actuarial assumptions.

-The unrealised net losses or gains for the year have no direct impact on the cost of services in the comprehensive income and expenditure statement and the notional liability is recognised in the balance sheet only.
+The unrealised net losses or gains for the year on both schemes have no direct impact on the cost of services in the comprehensive income and expenditure statement and the notional liability is recognised in the balance sheet only.